Schuetze NLP Lab, Center for Information and Language Processing (CIS),

 Community Members

-- Committe member of NICE, an NLP Academic Exchange Platform.
+- Committee member of NICE, an NLP Academic Exchange Platform.

-- Member of AI Grid, a community connecting young scientists AI funded by the German Ferderal Ministry of Education and Research.
+- Member of AI Grid, a German AI community connecting young AI scientists funded by the German Federal Ministry of Education and Research.

 - Junior member of Munich Center for Machine Learning (MCML), one of six German national AI Competence Centers.